 Abstract:

-Objective We studied the fungal diversity and communities of rhizosphere soil of sorghum parent materials with different salt-resistances when grown in light saline-alkali land, aiming to understand the relationship between the fungal communities and the salt-resistance, offering a technical support for screen high quality seed resources.
+Objective We studied the fungal community composition in the rhizosphere soil of sorghum parental lines with different salt tolerance grown in light saline-alkali soil, aiming to understand the relationship between fungal communities and salt tolerance and provide a technical support for screening high quality seed resources.

-Conclusions When gown in light saline-alkali soil, the rhizosphere soil of salt-tolerant sorghum parent materials contains more fungal community species (mainly AMF) and had higher diversity indices than the non tolerant materials.
-The abundances of the fungal communities, that are positively correlated with the development and growth of roots, are higher in rhizosphere soil of salt-tolerant materials than in the salt-sensitive materials, indicating the suitable micro-environment created by the salt-tolerant sorghum materials, which, help to stimulate the nutrient absorption of root, so increasing the salt -tolerance.
+Conclusions When grown in light saline-alkali soil, the rhizosphere soil of salt-tolerant sorghum parental lines contained more fungal community species (mainly AMF) and had higher diversity indices than those of salt sensitive lines.
+The abundances of the fungal communities, that are positively correlated with the development and growth of roots, are higher in rhizosphere soil of salt-tolerant materials than in that of the salt-sensitive lines, indicating the suitable micro-environment created by the salt-tolerant sorghum lines, which helps to stimulate the nutrient absorption of root, thus increasing the salt -tolerance.